-Consider a donation in your conference registration to our Summer Conference Give Back Program which sponsors a school in our conference city or click the icon above to make a contribution.
+Consider a donation in your conference registration to our Annual Meeting Give Back Program which sponsors a school in our conference city or click the icon above to make a contribution.

 With your generous support, ATE hopes to raise over $3,000.

 Join us and help us meet our goal.
-Please consider a donation to support The Sustainability Academy in Burlington School District.
+Please consider a donation to support:

-This year’s Give Back School for the 2019 Summer Conference is the Sustainability Academy.
+This year’s Give Back School for the 2020 Annual Meeting is the

 Make a donation to ATE's Give Back school here.